JackNeto/api_docs/README.md

 'List':
   url: '/users'
   method: GET
-  description: |
-    Returns a list of users ordered by relationship: is_friends_with
+  description: Returns a list of users
-      follows
   params:
     api_key:
     keyword: "a string of one or more words used to filter the users by first_name, last_name, username and email (optional)"